ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 ## Quicksort {#sorting-2:quicksort}

 ::: TODO
+- Prio 1: some parts are moved out - check that the text is still ok
 - Prio 1: invariants
-- Prio 1: divide in two sections?
-Quicksort + Quicksort alternatives
 - Prio 2: make the text more coherent
 :::